mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week0.md

 random_storage_account_name = "1ri2e8o13vorgt72gukhx4em"
 ```

-Now the resources have been applied, we can retrieve the value of the 'random_bucket_name' by using the following command.
+Now the resources have been applied, I can retrieve the value of the 'random_bucket_name' by using the following command.

 ```bash
 $ terraform output random_storage_account_name